How to Browse Instagram Without Being Tracked (2026)

 Does incognito mode hide your Instagram activity from other users?

-No. Incognito mode only prevents your local browser from saving cookies and history on your device.
-If you're logged into Instagram in an incognito window, the platform still records every story view, profile visit, and search — exactly like a normal session.
-Your name will still show up on story viewer lists and Instagram will still build your behavioral profile.
+No. Incognito only prevents your local browser from saving cookies and history on your device.
+If you're logged into Instagram in incognito mode, your username still appears on story viewer lists and your activity is still tracked by Instagram's servers.

 Can you browse someone's Instagram stories without them knowing?